Coconut Nectar

 Common Mistakes

-• Assuming coconut nectar is restricted on all diets — its classification varies by dietary framework.
+• Assuming coconut nectar is excluded on every diet, when in fact the classification varies considerably by framework.

 Frequently Asked Questions